Traveler's diarrhea is

-Examples of these medicines include: Loperamide (Immodium)—Should not be used in children less than 2 years old, people with fever over 101.3 degrees F (38.5 degrees Celsius), and people with bloody diarrhea.Bismuth subsalicylate (Pepto-Bismol)—Should not be used in children, pregnant women, people with allergies to aspirin or salicylates.
+Examples of these medications include: Loperamide—Should not be used in children less than 2 years old, people with fever over 101.3 degrees Fahrenheit (38.5 degrees Celsius), and people with bloody diarrhea.Bismuth subsalicylate—Should not be used in children, pregnant women, and people with allergies to aspirin or salicylates.

 If you are diagnosed with traveler's diarrhea, follow your doctor's